AndreyAkinshin/aakinshin.net/content/en/posts/2021/10/thdqe-hdi/index.md

 It presents an overview of
   the Trimmed Harrell-Davis quantile estimator based on the highest density interval of the given width.*

-Traditional quantile estimators that are based on one or two order statistics is a common way to estimate distribution quantiles based on the given samples.
+Traditional quantile estimators that are based on one or two order statistics are a common way to estimate distribution quantiles based on the given samples.
 These estimators are robust, but their statistical efficiency is not always good enough.
 A more efficient alternative is the Harrell-Davis quantile estimator which uses